quangv/docs/src/doc/faq/build.rst

 Can I develop Chrome Apps using Monana?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, you can use Monaca to develop Chrome Apps.
-For more information, please refer to :doc:`../manual/build/build_chrome_app/`
+For more information, please refer to :ref:`building_for_chrome_app`.

 .. _faq03~010: